 The LDF Group acts as both lender or lessor and as credit broker.
 As part of our business, we carry out activities including:

 This document outlines the way in which LDF shall carry out these activities, with particular reference to:

-By signing this form, you agree that you:
+By agreeing to these terms, you agree that you:

 Finally, we confirm that your signature of this document does not commit you to paying any fees or charges in connection with our funding or brokerage activities.
 Furthermore, you are not obliged to enter into any finance agreement that we may provide or source for you.

 For the avoidance of doubt, you will have the option to opt out of future marketing at the conclusion of this transaction.

 To enable us to provide you with a swift application and approval process, we would ask that you provide us with an e-mail address which you hereby authorise us to send private and confidential information to you (including, but not limited to, credit decisions, financial documents and (if applicable) arrears and default notices).
 If this email addresses changes you must notify us of this so we can update our records.

 If you wish to authorise another party to act on your behalf in relation to all dealings with LDF (this will include but is not limited to; full disclosure of previous transactional history, disclosure of credit decisions, ability to apply for Credit in the business name) please provide the name and the position of this individual (If these details changes you must notify us of this so we can update our records).

 LDF Group of companies act as both a funder and commercial finance broker who assists business customers, including limited companies, partnerships and professional individuals in obtaining finance.
 LDF’s aim is to provide appropriate funding options to suit our customer’s business needs.